nmarniesse/phindexer/README.md

 PHP data indexer that speeds up your data operations.

 When you need to filter or search item from a collection, the operation could take time and effort to retrieve your data.
-And unless you index your data manually (with a group by strategy for example) the operation could slow down your program drastically.
+And unless you index your data manually (with a hash strategy for example) the operation could slow down your program drastically.

 This projects helps you to index your data and retrieve them simply and quickly.